Unlocking the scan to BIM process through 3D laser scanning for accurate BIM models

 Choosing the right laser scanner for your project

 Range capability is another important factor, especially for large or complex sites.
-Certain scanners are optimized better for close-range precision in confined spaces, while others can capture details at distances over 300 meters.
+Certain scanners are optimized better for close-range precision in confined spaces, while others can capture details at distances of over 300 meters.
 Field-of-view capabilities follow the same logic, with different devices providing varying characteristics, ranging from limited angular coverage to near-complete spherical data.

 Other equally important factors to consider in some circumstances include environmental resistance ratings, battery life, power requirements, portability considerations, cost considerations, etc. The optimal scanner for a specific project is always a compromise of sorts, with successful teams often having several scanning systems to address different use cases and situations.